CMT San Jose: Performance divisions

-The musical productions CMT puts on every year are separated into four different named categories, based on different age ranges.
+CMT's annual musical productions are separated into four named categories, based on age ranges.
 Occasionally the age range may be adjusted for a given performance.

-Junior talents

-Youngest age range (7–11).
-Currently two performances every season, though not every season has included Junior Talents shows.
+Junior Talents is the youngest age range (7–11).
+It currently puts on two performances every season, though not every season has included Junior Talents shows.

-Rising stars

-Age range 8–14.
-Currently four performances every season.
+Rising Stars is for age range 8–14.
+It currently puts on four performances every season.

-Mainstage

-Age range 14–20.
-Currently three performances per season (four performances before 2011).
-High quality shows that usually include a live orchestra.
+Mainstage is for age range 14–20.
+It currently puts on three performances per season (four performances before 2011).
+These high quality shows usually include a live orchestra.

-Marquee

-Introduced in 2005, Marquee performances can include children as well as adults from the Bay Area across all age ranges, including many CMT alumni.
-Equally high production value as Mainstage shows.
+Introduced in 2005, Marquee performances include children as well as adults from the Bay Area across all age ranges, including many CMT alumni.
+It has an equally high production value as Mainstage shows.

 Unlike other performance groups, casting is not guaranteed for those who audition for Marquee shows.
-Two performances every year (one before 2011).
+It puts on two performances every year (one before 2011).

 Programs

-Theater As Digital Activity (TADA!)
+Theater As Digital Activity

-In 1996, CMT started an online program to allow children from around the world to collaborate and fully create musicals to be produced by CMT and performed by their members.
+In 1996, CMT started Theater As Digital Activity (TADA!), an online program to allow children from around the world to collaborate and fully create musicals to be produced by CMT and performed by their members.
 The program ended after its last production in 2003.

-A website called ConvoNation, which was a communications platform for sick and disabled children created by Apple’s Worldwide Disabilities Solutions Group, collaborated with CMT to create TADA's first project, the original musical "Pulse: The Rhythm of Life."
+A website called ConvoNation, which was a communications platform for sick and disabled children created by Apple’s Worldwide Disabilities Solutions Group, collaborated with CMT to create TADA's first project, the original musical Pulse: The Rhythm of Life.
 It was released and performed in 1998, featuring Alex Brightman in a lead role.
-In 1999 PBS made a documentary about the development of Pulse, hosted by Annette Bening.
+In 1999, PBS made a documentary about the development of Pulse, hosted by Annette Bening.

-Other projects developed under the TADA program included Our Tree: The Family Chronicles, released in May 2000, 2101 in 2001, A Little Princess in 2002 and Persephone in 2003.
+Other projects developed under the TADA program include Our Tree: The Family Chronicles, released in May 2000; 2101 in 2001; A Little Princess in 2002; and Persephone in 2003.
 Of these, three were written and composed in part by Richard Link.

-Classes and Workshops
+Classes and workshops

 CMT offers classes for recital, dance, acting, improv, vocal and auditions for ages ranging from 4 to 20.
 Occasionally, professional guest artists are brought in to teach classes.
-The following notable artists have taught or presented at CMT: Thomas Schumacher, theatrical producer, Anthony Rapp, broadway & film actor, Jason Robert Brown and Drew Gasparini, broadway composers and Jacob Brent, actor and choreographer.
+The following notable artists have taught or presented at CMT: Thomas Schumacher, theatrical producer; Anthony Rapp, Broadway and film actor; Jason Robert Brown and Drew Gasparini, Broadway composers; and Jacob Brent, actor and choreographer.

-CMT alumni have also returned in a teaching capacity, including Alex Brightman, Aaron Albano and Matt Hill, among others.
+Some CMT alumni have also returned in a teaching capacity, including Alex Brightman, Aaron Albano and Matt Hill.

-Student Audience Matinees (SAM)
+Student audience matinees

 For each of its shows performed in a season, CMT offers special discounted matinée (morning) performances exclusively for schools and other local community groups.
-These will include a Q & A session during intermission and a study guide for teachers to help their students and prepare them for their experience.
+These include a Q & A session during intermission and a study guide for teachers to help their students and prepare them for their experience.